Bradley-svg/GB-Heat-Pump-App-V1/docs/deployment-runbook.md

 > `ACCESS_AUD` values are managed in Cloudflare Access and stored only via `wrangler secret put`.
 Rotate/update them alongside the Access application policies described in `docs/platform-setup-guide.md`.

-> `MQTT_WEBHOOK_QUEUE` is an optional Cloudflare Queue binding.
-When present the MQTT webhook enqueues payloads (`delivery:"queue"`), otherwise it stores them synchronously in D1 (`delivery:"store"`).
-Decide per environment and record the choice before go-live.

 ---

 ## 1. Pre-Deployment Checklist